SharaJency/Sparks-Internship/README.md

        Transaction table records all transfers happened along with their time.

 Flow of the Website:

-                     1.Home Page > services>View all Users >shows all user details 2.Home Page > services > Transfer Money >select the user from whom you have to transfer> Select reciever >enter amount > transfer.
+                     1.Home Page > services>View all Users >shows all user details.
+                     2.Home Page > services > Transfer Money >select the user from whom you have to transfer> Select reciever >enter amount > transfer.
                      3.Home Page > Services > View Transfer History.